-2. The information identified in these guidelines shall be communicated by a Party in a single document,-in one of the official languages of the United Nations in one of the official language of the United Nations.
+2. The information identified in these guidelines shall be communicated by a Party in a single document, 500 copies of which should be submitted to the COP through the, and shall be (EU, NZ) in one of the official languages of the United Nations.
 Parties shall provide an electronic version of their national communication to the secretariat via the UNFCCC portal.
-Parties may include a reference to a national focal point or the web site where this information may be obtained.
-The length of a national communication may be decided by the submitting Party but every effort shall be made to avoid over-lengthy national communications and facilitate the consideration process.
+(NZ) Parties may include a reference to a national focal point and/or web site where additional copies may be obtained.
+(NZ) The length of a national communication may be decided by the submitting Party but every effort shall be made to avoid over-lengthy national communications, in order to reduce the paper burden and to (NZ) facilitate the consideration to the secretariat.
+(NZ)